Miriam O'Brien Underhill

 Miriam O'Brien Underhill (July 22, 1898 – January 7, 1976) was an American mountaineer, environmentalist and feminist, best known for the concept of "manless climbing" – organizing all-women's ascents of challenging climbs, mostly in the Alps.

 Early life

 Miriam Eliot O'Brien was born in Forest Glen, Maryland on July 22, 1898.
 Her father was a newspaper editor and government official, and her mother was a physician.
 With her parents, she first visited the Alps in 1914, and completed an introductory climb near Chamonix.
 She earned a bachelor's degree in mathematics and physics from Bryn Mawr College in 1920, and a master's degree in psychology from the same university in 1921.
-She visited the Alps during several summers after World War I, and dabbled with mountaineering.
+She visited the Alps during several summers after World War I and dabbled with mountaineering.
 She studied physics at Johns Hopkins University from 1923 to 1925.
 She was an active member of the Appalachian Mountain Club her entire adult life.
+She joined the Ladies' Alpine Club in 1926, was vice-president 1931-1970 and was made an honorary member in 1970.